NineRec/blog/README.md

 # CodePanic Blog Content

-The repo for `blog.CodePanic.com`.
+The repo for `blog.CodePanic.cn`.
 Based on Hugo.

+Directly copied the theme [hugo-theme-even](https://github.com/olOwOlo/hugo-theme-even) code to folder `theme/even`, as repo not actively maintained, and there are bugs needs to be fixed.

 ## init the repo